Giant density fluctuations in locally hyperuniform states

 In this work, we have shown that systems of nematic active particles with a diffusivity activated by the presence of neighboring particles display an absorbing phase transition with unusual properties.
 Close to the transition, density fluctuations are suppressed at intermediate length scales, but enhanced on large length scales.
 The crossover length diverges as a power law of the distance to the transition point, and is thus a critical property, as also confirmed by a critical data collapse on both the number fluctuations and the structure factor.
-We rationalize this behavior, at a qualitative level, by deriving the structure factor from a linearized continuum theory expressed in terms of three coupled field: the density field, the nematic field, and the activity field (i.e., the density of diffusing particles).
+We rationalize this behavior, at a qualitative level, by deriving the structure factor from a linearized continuum theory.
+Our linearized theory captures the critical crossover between anomalous behaviors.
+At intermediate length scales, an effective noise, arising from the coupling with the activity field, controls and suppresses density fluctuations.
+At large length scales, density fluctuations are instead dominated by an effective noise arising from the coupling with the nematic tensor leading to GNF.
 Interestingly, the behavior of density fluctuations is the opposite of the one observed in clustering or coarsening patterns in scalar active matter, where large density fluctuations occur on intermediate length scales, the system being hyperuniform on the largest length scales \cite{LowenPRR2024,zhangHyperuniformActiveChiral2022}.

-Our work opens avenues for the investigation of absorbing phase transitions in orientationally-ordered active matter with environment-dependent motility, with experimental realizations ranging from biological cells to microrobots that can sense their neighborhood and modify their behavior accordingly~\cite{muinos2021,benzion2023}.
-On the theoretical side, whether the presence of orientational order modifies the universality class of the absorbing phase transition of the ROM, which corresponds to Conserved Directed Percolation (CDP) in the absence of orientational order \cite{hinrichsenNonequilibriumCriticalPhenomena2000}, remains an important open question, which requires the development of renormalization schemes for continuum equations coupling activity, nematic (or polar) and particle density fields.
+Our work opens avenues for the investigation of absorbing phase transitions in orientationally-ordered active matter with environment-dependent motility, with experimental realizations ranging from suspensions of rods under cyclic shear \cite{franceschiniDynamicsNonBrownianFiber2014,trulssonDirectionalShearJamming2021} to Quincke rollers with neighbor-triggered motility \cite{LiuActivityPNAS2021}, or to microrobots that can sense their neighborhood and modify their behavior accordingly~\cite{muinos2021,benzion2023}.
+On the numerical side, future work may try to quantitatively characterize the anisotropic features of the structure factor, beyond angular averages.
+On the theoretical side, whether the presence of orientational order modifies the activity-related critical exponents of the absorbing phase transition of the ROM, which corresponds to Conserved Directed Percolation (CDP) in the absence of orientational order \cite{hinrichsenNonequilibriumCriticalPhenomena2000}, remains an important open question, which requires either extensive numerical simulations or the development of renormalization schemes for continuum equations coupling activity, nematic (or polar) and particle density fields.

 \textit{Acknowledgments:} SDC acknowledges support from the ANR-18-CE30-0028-01 grant LABS.